 - Councils need to ensure sufficient chargepoints are provided to allow EV owners to use facilities in the area in the same way petrol or diesel vehicles can

 - To encourage EV uptake in their locality; with a typical EV causing 3 times less CO2 emissions as their fossil counterparts, switching to EVs is a key means of decarbonising the transport sector.

-- Local air quality is a pressing issue for many urban areas, due to health issues that can arise form particulate and NOx emissions from vehicles.
-Air quality is also subject to strong standards, with fines fro non-compliance.
-Encouraging EV uptake above and beyond national averages could substantially reduce local air pollution.
-Therefore installing EV chargepoints is a tangible and visible means of addressing this, as part of wider clean transport measures.
+- Local air quality is a pressing issue for many urban areas, due to health issues that can arise from particulate and NOx emissions from vehicles.
+Air quality is also subject to strong standards, with fines for non-compliance.
+Encouraging EV uptake, above and beyond national averages, could substantially reduce local air pollution.
+Therefore, installing EV chargepoints is a tangible and visible means of addressing this, as part of wider clean transport measures.